drinkingcoder/hugo-blog/content/authors/drinkingcoder/_index.md

 - Visitors
 ---

-I started my research journey in 3D vision in 2016 under the supervision of Prof. Guofeng Zhang and Prof. Xiaowei Zhou at Zhejiang University Computer Vision Group.
+I am an incoming Ph.D. student at CUHK, MMLab, supervised by Prof. Hongsheng Li.
+Before that, I got my master degree and bachelor degree from Zhejiang University.
+I had a great research experience working in the ZJU-3DV group of State Key Lab of CAD&CG, Zhejiang University, under the supervision of Prof. Guofeng Zhang and Prof. Xiaowei Zhou.
-I am interested in developing better feature representation for 3D vision tasks, e.g. visual localization and mapping, shading estimation, etc.
+I am interested in developing better feature representation for 3D vision tasks.